djhaskin987/degasolv/docs/command-reference.rst

        sheep==1.0 @ http://example.com/repo/sheep-1.0.zip
        steel==1.0 @ http://example.com/repo/steel-1.0.zip

-     It is worth noting that commandline arguments are listed in reverse order.
+     It is worth noting that command line arguments are listed in reverse order.
 Thus, generating a card file with arguments ``-r wool -r wood -r sheep`` would yield a list that looks like this::